 - Victorio, chief of the Chihenne or Warm Springs Apaches and successor to Mangas Coloradas.

-- Juh (pronounced Whoa or Ho), a big, physically-imposing man and eventual war leader of the Nednhi band of Chiricahua Apaches whose homeland was the mountains of Chihuahua, northern Mexico.
-He was close to Geronimo, who often spoke for him as Juh was a stutterer.
+- Juh (pronounced Whoa or Ho), a big, physically-imposing man and eventual war leader of the Nednhi band of Chiricahua Apaches whose homeland was the immense, high, and very rugged Sierra Madre in northern Mexico.
+He was both a very close boyhood friend and brother-in-law of Geronimo, who often spoke for him as Juh was a stutterer.

 - Goyathlay, a medicine man or shaman and eventual war leader of the Bedonkohe band of Chiricahua Apaches.
 He produced such fear in his Mexican enemies that, when he attacked, they would call out the name of their patron saint Jerome (Geronimo).
 He took it as his nickname.